William Crockett (Australian politician)

 William Paul Crockett (c.
 1864 - 25 July 1932) was an Australian politician.

-He was born in Mansfield to farmer Anthony Forrest Crockett and Annie McDermott.
+He was born in Mansfield, Victoria, to farmer Anthony Forrest Crockett and Annie McDermott.
 He attended state schools and worked on farms before becoming a carpenter.
-In 1888 he moved to Mildura, eventually becoming an orchardist.
-On 15 April 1891 he married Jessie Clark McMillan, with whom he had seven children.
-He served on Mildura Shire Council from 1908 to 1918 and was president from 1914 to 1917.
-In 1919 he won a by-election for the Victorian Legislative Council's North Western Province, representing the Victorian Farmers' Union.
-From that year he lived in Melbourne.
+In 1888, he moved to Mildura, eventually becoming an orchardist.
+On 15 April 1891, he married Jessie Clark McMillan, with whom he had seven children.
+He served on the Mildura Shire Council from 1908 to 1918, and was president from 1914 to 1917.
+In 1919, he won a by-election for the Victorian Legislative Council's North Western Province, representing the Victorian Farmers' Union.
+From that year on he lived in Melbourne.
 Involved in the formation of the Country Party, he was a minister without portfolio from September 1923 to March 1924 and from November 1924 to June 1925, when he resigned over dried fruit rates and the wheat pool.
-In 1926 he joined the Country Progressive Party, remaining a member of the Council until his resignation in 1928.
+In 1926, he joined the Country Progressive Party, remaining a member of the Council until his resignation in 1928.
 Crockett died in Kew in 1932.